Tushar3330/backend-interview-challenge/README.md

 # Backend Interview Challenge - Task Sync API

 This is a backend developer interview challenge focused on building a sync-enabled task management API.
-The challenge evaluates understanding of REST APIs, data synchronization, offline-first architecture, and conflict resolution.
+The challenge evaluates understanding of REST APIs, data synchronization, offline-first architecture, and conflict resolution

-## 📚 Documentation Overview

 Please read these documents in order:

 1. **[📋 Submission Instructions](./docs/SUBMISSION_INSTRUCTIONS.md)** - How to submit your solution (MUST READ)
 2. **[📝 Requirements](./docs/REQUIREMENTS.md)** - Detailed challenge requirements and implementation tasks
 3. **[🔌 API Specification](./docs/API_SPEC.md)** - Complete API documentation with examples
 4. **[🤖 AI Usage Guidelines](./docs/AI_GUIDELINES.md)** - Guidelines for using AI tools during the challenge

 **⚠️ Important**: DO NOT create pull requests against this repository.
 All submissions must be through private forks.